eProsima/DDS-Record-Replay/docs/rst/notes/notes.rst

 This is the first release of |eddsrecord|.

-This release includes several **features** regarding the introspection of DDS data, configuration and user interaction.
+This release includes several **features** regarding the recording of DDS data, configuration and user interaction.

+This release includes the following **Recording features**:

+* Supports DynamicTypes.
+* Supports saves the data in a MCAP database.
+* Supports for ``downsampling`` that reduces the sampling rate of the received data.
+* Supports for ``buffer-size`` that indicates the number of samples to be stored in the process memory before the dump to disk.

 This release includes the following **User Interface features**: